ZOulhadj/zakariyaoulhadj.com/content/posts/openmp-thread-contention-perf-investigation.md

 {{< figure src="./img/posts/solver_2_1_vs_2_2_access_time.jpg" >}}

-The downside to this approach, however, is that total memory utilisation increases to 34.56 MB com- pared to 0.48 MB for a single queue.
+The downside to this approach, however, is that total memory utilisation increases to 34.56 MB compared to 0.48 MB for a single queue.
 This balance between performance and memory usage is a common factor that needs to be considered when implementing high performance software.
 Overall, the findings of this report highlight the impact of resource contention on a program’s efficiency.
-In- creasing the number of threads alone does not guarantee improvements.
+Increasing the number of threads alone does not guarantee improvements.
 By addressing bottlenecks in queue accesses, both efficiency and scalability are enhanced, which is essential for managing large workloads in High-Performance Computing.